 Information may change as more facts are known.

-Yankee Trader (abbreviated "YT") is a BBS door game known for intermittent instability when run under modern BBS software (e.g.: Synchronet) on modern Windows systems.
+Yankee Trader (abbreviated "YT") is a BBS door game known for intermittent instability (i.e.: random crashes) while running on any BBS software.

 Either scenario can result in the user having to hang-up on the BBS while in-game.

 FOSSIL drivers cannot run the game very long, if at all.
 In the section labeled "Problems?" of YTSYSOP.DOC, the author notes intermittent trouble with the door crashing seemingly randomly for no apparent reason even on DOS computers in 1990.

 Here are some ways to run YT reliably:

 It has been found that YT runs exceptionally well in DOSBox, able to withstand the scripted repetitive play styles typically expected from expert players without crashing.

 However, do not use DOSBox 0.74 (the latest official version as of this writing).
 Socket inheritance, the feature that makes running door games possible over telnet, is broken in the latest official DOSBox build.

 There are various versions of DOSBox with working socket inheritance: